kreibaum/pacosako/README.md

     pytrans.py Dutch
     # Esperanto
     pytrans.py Esperanto
-    # Once you have choosen a language it is remembered any you can rebuild using
+    # Once you have chosen a language it is remembered any you can rebuild using
     pytrans.py

 Once you copy this the dev server should pick up the change and recompile the